Waterview Connection: Combination tunnel method announced

 Local protests, such as here at the end of the existing stub of SH20, played a role in a combined surface and tunnel being reconsidered.

 On 13 May 2009 NZTA announced its new preferred route for the Waterview Connection motorway as a combination of surface, bored tunnel and cut and cover tunnel.
 The tunnels would be constructed with provision for three lanes in each direction.

 A raised surface motorway through Alan Wood Park and the short section between the bored and cut and cover tunnel portals near the Great North Rd and Blockhouse Bay Rd intersection were the largest differences between this new preferred route and the previous bored tunnel option.
 At $1,165 million, it was cheaper than the $1,974 million two-lane bored tunnel option and the $2,335 million three-lane bored tunnel option.

-Combined surface/tunnel alignment confirmed
+Combined surface and tunnel alignment confirmed

 On 11 September 2009 the NZTA Board confirmed the combined surface/tunnel alignment for the Waterview Connection.
 The Board was confident that the project's effects could be managed in a fair and reasonable way and that many of the community concerns would be addressed through good design.
 Over the following two months the NZTA was to provide the Board with details on how a range of issues would be addressed, including: